 The other stuff you need to know (the Details)…

-The Brooder (aka Chick Nursery)
+The Brooder (aka Baby Chick Nursery)

-For the first 6-8 weeks of your new chicks lives, they need to live with you.
+For the first 6-8 weeks of your baby chicks lives, they need to live with you.
 Yep, that’s right.
 They’re temporary indoor pets (yes, the garage will work as well if it’s warm enough).
 The reason?
 Until your baby chicks fully feather out, they can’t regulate their body temperature.
 The fluff is cute, but of zero help in keeping them warm.
 (Here’s more info on setting up a brooder).

-Where to Keep your New Chicks
+Where to Keep your Baby Chicks

 Line the bottom of your box with pine or wood shavings or other materials.
 Change the shavings occasionally to keep the area clean (and the smell down).